et9719/hangman/README.md

                     word_letters.remove(users_guess)
     else:

-This menans that every time a user guesses a correct letter, that letter is removed from the word_letters list and when that list is 0 the computer knows that they have guessed the whole word correctly.
+This means that every time a user guesses a correct letter, that letter is removed from the word_letters list and when that list is 0 the computer knows that they have guessed the whole word correctly.

 Go back to [Table of contents](#table-of-contents)